An Incomplete Theology of Violence

 We have a duty to protect our homes, and specifically the other humans in them.
 Home defense should take a very different shape within the church.
 When Jesus drove the sellers out of his house with a whip,¹⁰ his violence was bound up in preserving the sacredness of a dwelling and not allowing it to be further defiled.
 His escalation was in direct proportion to his need to clear the space.
 We should make efforts to learn various ways of expelling evildoers, avoiding permanent injury and death if at all possible.
 This applies equally to a Christian police officer, shopkeeper or full-time parent.

 Lastly, our homes should be dispensaries of shalom.
 Visitors of all appearances, means and world-views should be greeted humbly and warmly.
 We should be supernaturally gracious.
 Our children should learn that much violence can be avoided when offense is not taken, material possessions are not tightly held and the work is done to view ourselves and others as beloved children of God.

 On that note, disciples of Christ should actively seek the renewal of our minds.
 We are so quick to objectify ourselves and others.
-Increasingly, I think objectification is the primary animator of violence.
+Increasingly, I believe objectification is the primary animator of violence.
 Prayer, study and contemplation can and does remake our brains.
 Keep the sacraments and devote yourselves to quiet, unseen acts of astonishing love.
 Give what you have away without anyone noticing.
 Turn away from your fear, shame and guilt and receive mercy so you can quickly extend it to all those who wrong you.¹¹

 Finally, we underestimate our own chance to participate in changing the patterns of this world.
 Recognize radical opportunities to break old cycles and start new, generative ones.
 This is what Jesus describes when he instructs us to love our enemies.